microsoft/vscode-python-debugger/README.md

 | Debugpy: viewOutput | Show the debugpy extension output. |
 | Debugpy: clearCacheAndReload | Allows you to clear the global values set in the extension. |
 | Debugpy: debugInTerminal | Allows you to debug a simple Python file in the terminal. |

+## Data and telemetry
+The Debubpy Extension for Visual Studio Code collects usage data and sends it to Microsoft to help improve our products and services.
+Read our [privacy statement](https://privacy.microsoft.com/privacystatement) to learn more.
+This extension respects the `telemetry.enableTelemetry` setting which you can learn more about at https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting.